 UNITED NATIONS HUMAN RIGHTS COUNCIL - 48TH SESSION

-Item 2 - Interactive Dialogue with the High Commissioner on the situation of human rights in the Tigray region of Ethiopia
+Item 10 - Interactive dialogue on an oral update of the High Commissioner on the situation of human rights in Ukraine

 Statement delivered by H.E.
 Nathalie Olijslager, Ambassador and Deputy Permanent Representative of the Kingdom of the Netherlands

 The Kingdom of the Netherlands aligns itself with the statement made by the EU.
 We thank the High Commissioner for the oral update on the human rights situation in Ukraine.
 We remain extremely concerned about the current human rights situation in Crimea and Eastern Ukraine.